Skip to main content

 Crucially, this includes robust support for the stablecoins that power modern commerce, such as USDT (TRC20, ERC20) and USDC.
 This is a key advantage over Bitcoin-centric solutions like BTCPay Server.

-Why do high-risk industries prefer self-hosted payments?
+Why do businesses prefer self-hosted payments?

-High-risk industries like iGaming and adult entertainment prefer self-hosted payments because they offer true censorship resistance and eliminate the risk of de-platforming or fund freezes by third-party processors.
+Businesses choose self-hosted payments because they offer true censorship resistance and eliminate the risk of de-platforming or fund freezes by third-party processors.

 • Censorship Resistance: A self-hosted gateway cannot be shut down by a third party like PayPal or Coinbase.
 You control the software.